Soundwalks and Soundwalking

 The soundwalks are held two times a month at the 11 Jane St. Art Center.
 Reservations can be made at Experiential Soundwalks on MeetUp here: https://www.meetup.com/experiential-soundwalks .
 You can also enjoy them at Opus 40 once a month.
 For reservations go here: https://opus40.org/events/nature-walks/ .
 Additionally, upcoming soundwalks will be held in the fall at the Hammond Museum and Japanese Stroll Garden, North Salem, NY.

 Comment: Focusing on and recognizing everyday sounds is an innovative way to affect a new kind of mindfulness.

 Saturn Walk, is a hexangonal labyrinth soundwalk.
 Its six-sided shape replicates the cloud pattern over Saturn’s North Pole.
 While walking the route the pedestrians will hear a composition inspired by the sonics of Saturn’s rings that China Blue discovered for NASA.
 This is a composition that the artist composed with Lance Massey, creator of the T-Mobile ringtone.

 By pacing the labyrinth pedestrians are grounded in an ancient maze while thinking about the cosmos.
 As a result they are reminded of the importance of bridging the vast gaps of societal differences.
 It also improves mental health because people are engaged in mindful meditation.
 Finally, as a feng shui inspired work the sonics are an energizing resource for the participants.

-The work premiered May 31, 2022 In conjunction with Pauline Oliveros‘ 90th Birthday in Ione’s Annual Dream Festival
+The work premiered May 31, 2022 at Pauline Oliveros‘ (founder of Deep Listening) 90th Birthday

 Pauline Oliveros is known for her enduring contributions to music and the practice of deep listening.